Type to search

 Features: ⭐ ⭐ ⭐ ⭐

-The next on our list is considered a classic in many recording circles.
+The next on our list is considered a classic in many audio circles.
 Known for its bright, radio-friendly sound, the Shure MV7 is technically a USB/XLR hybrid rather than a discrete USB microphone.

 Technicalities aside, the Shure MV7 is a beautiful device that is able to recreate the natural warmth and tones distinct to the human voice.
 The Shure MV7 is the more beginner-friendly version of some of Shure’s more iconic models, the SM7B and SM58, which have been used for decades in radio shows and by vocalists.

 The Shure MV7 has a few key differences.
 For one, it’s a lot more compact.
 It’s also a little limited because it is meant for those at the tail-end of beginner recording.
-That said, the Shure MV7 is one of the best USB microphones anyone could make if they want to prioritize sound quality in whatever they do, whether it’s streaming or creating YouTube content.
+That said, the Shure MV7 is one of the best mics anyone could make if they want to prioritize sound quality in whatever they do, whether it’s streaming or creating YouTube content.
+It’s also regarded as the best USB microphone for meetings.

 Pros and Cons of the Shure MV7